 Chanelle John is a healer, educator, and artist.
 After inheriting a love of the arts from her family, she knew she wanted to spend her life studying craft.
 In 2012 she discovered her passion for weaving after attending an intensive at the Penland School of Craft in Penland, North Carolina.
 In 2013 she graduated from Goddard College with a degree in Art History and Cultural Studies, where she explored the intersections of art, activism, and racial identity.
 After leaving Goddard she continued to hone her craft by taking classes across all fiber disciplines, at the Vermont Weaving School, Boston Center for Adult Education, and the Eliot School of Fine & Applied Arts.
 Chanelle had the privilege of leading youth arts programming through a partnership with the Boston Public Library, and pivoted to youth wellness programming after earning her yoga teaching certification in 2014.
 Since then, she’s facilitated community wellness programming in her role as the Associate Dir. of Wellness at Trinity Boston Connects and via her business, Hive Soul Yoga.
 Additionally, providing mentorship to youth and young professionals is one of Chanelle's greatest passions.
 She ran numerous youth leadership programs at Trinity and founded the Yoga Diversity Initiative in 2014, to offer mentorship and scholarships to aspiring yoga teachers of color.
 She is also a member of the Stinging Nettles Brujx Healing Collective, a BIPOC-led community organizing initiative.
 When not teaching or organizing, Chanelle can be found running, making ancestrally inspired art, and tending to her many houseplants.

-Camila Bohan Insaurralde, Teaching Artist and Coordinator of Youth Engagement
+Camila Bohan Insaurralde, Coordinator of Youth Engagement

 [email protected] • 617.553.9096